m6shin/cse15l-lab-reports/lab-report-1-week-2.md

 # CSE 15L Lab Report 1
 ## 1. Installing VScode
 ![Image](https://i.snipboard.io/ksPA7d.jpg)
-- Before Lab 1, I already had VScode downloaded when I took CSE 11 last fall.
+- Before Lab 1, I already had VScode downloaded from when I took CSE 11 last fall.
 - To download VScode on the computer, one goes to the site and downloads it from there.
 ## 2. Remotely Connecting
 ![Image](https://snipboard.io/X4wZa7.jpg)